A Q&A with Damian Duffy

 In the twenty-first century, Octavia E. Butler’s Kindred continues to stand the test of time.
 Her story of Dana, a modern black woman summoned repeatedly from 1976 California to antebellum Maryland to save Rufus, the white son of a plantation owner, makes the reality of our country’s history of slavery raw and palpable.
 Having sealed Butler’s legacy as the first well-known African-American woman in the field of science fiction, Kindred is the ideal work of hers to be turned into a film.
 But decades passed without the power of its message ever reaching the big screen or any other visual medium.
 Until now.

 Illustrator and graphic novelist John Jennings joined forces with cartoonist and writer Damian Duffy to adapt Kindred as a graphic novel, released this month by Abrams Books.
 Butler fans and new audiences alike will be delighted to experience her classic novel and her bold vision rendered in this equally striking visual presentation.
-In this Q&A, Duffy tells us how he and Jennings got involved with the project, what the adaptation process was like, and the significance Butler’s novel will have in our upcoming political climate.
+In this Q&A, Duffy tells our blog editor Christian Coleman how he and Jennings got involved with the project, what the adaptation process was like, and the significance Butler’s novel will have in our upcoming political climate.

 Christian Coleman: How does it feel to be the first to adapt a work of Octavia Butler to a visual medium?
 This was quite the undertaking!